SlowKingV/forms-mint-login/README.md

 # HTML FORM

-This is a basic htnl form build with html and css for learning purpose.
+This is a basic html form build with html and css for learning purpose.
 This is a clone of the intuit login page.

 ## Deployment